Lilies Handayani

-Lilies Handayani (born 15 April 1965 in Surabaya) is an Indonesian archer who won the first ever Olympic medal for Indonesia.
+Lilies Handayani (born 15 April 1965 in Surabaya) is an Indonesian former archer who was part of the team that won the first ever Olympic medal for Indonesia.

 Together with Nurfitriyana Saiman and Kusuma Wardhani she won the silver medal in the team competition at the 1988 Summer Olympics in Seoul.
-Her career continued to soar until 2008 she stopped and focused on became a coach and managed the archery school she had pioneered before.
+Her career continued to soar until 2008 when she stopped and focused on becoming a coach and managed the archery school she had pioneered before.

 Lilies Handayani's Archery School

-Lilies Handayani together with her husband Denny Trisyanto build an archery school named Lilies Handayani Srikandi Archery School (LHSAS).
+Lilies Handayani together with her husband Denny Trisyanto set up an archery school named Lilies Handayani Srikandi Archery School (LHSAS).